The Legend of Zelda: Ocarina of Time (Book)

 The most extensive investigation into the music of a single game yet undertaken, this book serves three important primary purposes: firstly, it provides a historical-critical account of the music of an important video game text, secondly, it uses this investigation to explore wider issues in music and media studies (including interactivity, fan cultures and music and technology) and thirdly, it serves as a model for future in-depth studies of video game music.

-Part of the Studies in Video Games Sound and Music series.
+Part of the Studies in Video Game Sound and Music series.